 The Panel Project

-A collaboration with artist Rachel Hecker and Gabriela Trzebinski 2010 - 2015
+A collaboration between artist Rachel Hecker and Gabriela Trzebinski

 The Panels were a collaboration between Houston artists Gabriela Trzebinski and Rachel Hecker.
 The project began in 2010 when Trzebinski began undergoing treatment for Lymes Disease and Hecker was helping with intravenous pic-line treatments.
 Despite neurological difficulties Gabriela made herself keep detailed calendars of her symptoms and responses to her medication.
 These calendars contained systems for colour -coding texts and stickers that corresponded to her symptoms, and pictographs (fire, brains, hands, airplanes, fleas, etc) that were a form of visual shorthand.
 Each calendar entry was encrypted with everything that was going on in body and mind that day.
 At the same time, Hecker working on enlarged paintings of her own grocery shopping lists, to-do lists, calendar pages, and notations, as well as a large painting of a section of one of Trzebinski's calendars (with Trzebinski's dense iconography copies verbatim).
 Hecker then enlarged several blank sections of a single 'month at a glance' calendar cells on 16" x 20" styrofoam panels and gave them to Trzebinski, with the suggestion that she might fill in the day and details much as she had been doing on her medical calendars, but at this increased scale.
 Trzebinski did so and then handed the panels back to Hecker, in what was to begin a visual form of call and response, and what the artists refer to as 'the panel collaboration'.